-dominating the field, which is the intended HOYS target.
-The secondary clusters are usually sub-populations with different proper motions at the same distance or fore/background clusters/groups in the same field of view.
-In Appendix A we briefly discuss all the clusters/groups identified in each HOYS target field.
+In many of the HOYS target regions this procedure resulted in more than one group of stars.
+In total 45 such groups or clusters of stars have been identified in the 25 HOYS target regions.
+These are all listed in Table 1.
+Typically there is a main cluster of objects dominating the field, which is the intended HOYS target.
+The secondary clusters are usually subpopulations with different proper motions at the same distance or fore/background clusters/groups in the same field of view.
+In Appendix A, we briefly discuss all the clusters/groups identified in each HOYS target field.

-In total, about 17000 unique Gaia sources are selected as potential members of the 45 clusters.
-A sub-sample of these could in principle be considered as members of several of the clusters due to spatial and/or proper motion range overlap of the populations.
-Hence, every Gaia source has been assigned to the cluster to which it most likely belongs, based on the deviation of its parallax and proper motion values from the median value of all potential cluster members.
-For more details on the samples for individual clusters we refer again to Table 1.
+In total, about 17 000 unique Gaia sources are selected as potential members of the 45 clusters.
+A subsample of these could in principle be considered as members of several of the clusters due to spatial and/or proper motion range overlap of the populations.
+Hence, every Gaia source has been assigned to the cluster to which it most likely belongs, based on the deviation of its parallax and proper motion values from the median value of all potential clusters, we refer again to Table 1.